paulsinclair51/briteTest/README.md

 ### 2. Process‑Isolated Mode (parallel or serial)

-In this mode, each test group runs in its own child process.
+In this mode, each test group and test runs in its own child process.
 LiteTest monitors each child and reports its result after the process exits.

-Because each test group runs in a separate process, LiteTest can fully isolate:
+Because each test group and test runs in a separate process, LiteTest can isolate:

 - SIGABRT and all abort‑based failures
 - memory corruption that triggers allocator aborts